-Learn the necessary skills to provide high quality, safe and effective woman-centred care, education and support to expectant mothers through pregnancy, birth and the postnatal period.
+Become equipped with the essential skills to provide evidence-based, safe and effective woman-centred care that supports all women through pregnancy, birth and the postpartum period.

-With a focus on primary health care and continuity of midwifery care, you will develop an understanding of various midwifery models to enable you to apply theory into your daily practice.
+With a focus on primary health care and continuity of care, you will develop an understanding of midwifery models to enable you to apply theory into your daily midwifery practice.

-Through our innovative professional placement experiences, you’ll graduate ready to play a pivotal role in providing midwifery care to women, babies, their families and the community.
+Through our innovative work-integrated learning experiences, you’ll graduate ready to play a pivotal role in providing culturally safe midwifery care to all women, babies, their families and the community.

 Strong industry connections

-Professionally accredited by the Australian Nursing and Midwifery Accreditation Council (ANMAC).
-Graduates are eligible to apply for registration with the Nursing and Midwifery Board of Australia (NMBA) as registered midwives.
+The course is professionally accredited by the Australian Nursing and Midwifery Accreditation Council (ANMAC).
+Graduates are eligible to apply to the Australian Health Practitioner Regulation Agency (AHPRA) for registration with the Nursing and Midwifery Board of Australia (NMBA) and practice as midwife.

 - Public and private hospitals

 |Dr Marjorie Atchan

 |Midwifery Practice Coordinator

 |Practice Support Midwife